Nick Nurse: Early life

 Nicholas David Nurse was born on July 24, 1967, in Carroll, Iowa.
-Nurse attended Kuemper Catholic School System, where he excelled in basketball.
+Nurse attended the Kuemper Catholic School System, where he excelled in basketball.

 College career

 Nurse played at the University of Northern Iowa from 1985 to 1989, appearing in 111 games.
 He is the school's all-time three-point percentage leader at .468 (170 of 363).
-While playing at University of Northern Iowa, he was a teammate of current Division I college coach Greg McDermott.
+While playing at University of Northern Iowa, Nurse was a teammate of current Division I college coach Greg McDermott.
 During their successful 1989–90 season, Nurse was the sole student assistant coach for Northern Iowa in his final year with the team.

 Nurse graduated from Northern Iowa in May 1990 with a B.A. in accounting.

 Professional career

 Derby Rams (1990–1991)

-Nurse became a player-coach for the Derby Rams in the British Basketball League during the 1990–91 season; following the 1990–91 season, Nurse never played professionally again, opting to pursue a full-time coaching career.
+Nurse became a player-coach for the Derby Rams in the British Basketball League during the 1990–91 season; following the season, Nurse never played professionally again, opting to pursue a full-time coaching career.